al1103/movie_reactjs/README.md

-# 🎬 Movie ReactJS - Netflix-like Movie Portal
+# 🎬 Movie ReactJS - MOIVE-like Movie Portal

 A modern, full-featured movie discovery application built with React, featuring integration with a movie backend API.
 Browse movies by collections, search, filter by genre/country, and manage your favorites.